apache/pulsar/site2/docs/concepts-messaging.md

 ### Acknowledgement timeout

-If a message is not consumed successfully, and you want the broker to redeliver this message automatically, then you can adopt the unacknowledged message automatic redelivery mechanism.
-With this redelivery approach enabled, the client tracks the unacknowledged messages within the entire `acktimeout` time range, and sends a `redeliver unacknowledged messages` request to the broker automatically when the acknowledgement timeout is specified.
+If a message is not consumed successfully, and you want the broker to redeliver this message automatically, then you can enable automatic redelivery mechanism for  unacknowledged messages.
+With automatic redelivery enabled, the client tracks the unacknowledged messages within the entire `acktimeout` time range, and sends a `redeliver unacknowledged messages` request to the broker automatically when the acknowledgement timeout is specified.

 > **Note**
 > If batching is enabled, all messages in one batch are redelivered to the consumer.